 Become a Consultant.
 Sell Your Expertise to Others Who Want to Do What You Do.

-One of the things that professional public speakers know that others don't is that what is common place for you is uncommon to others.
-The information that you have about your industry can be very helpful to people who are either new to the industry or... for want of a better phrase, less successful than you.
+One of the things that professional public speakers know that others don’t is that what is commonplace for you is uncommon to others.
+The information that you have about your industry can be very helpful to people who are either new to the industry or… for want of a better phrase, less successful than you.
 The great news for you is that, with the technology that is available today, you can sell this knowledge without incurring any expense on your part.

 When I was in college, some of the professors had their own books, and they required their students to purchase those textbooks for the class.
-I had one graduate assistant, though, who taught a lab class for us, and this guy didn't have a book yet.
-However, he started the class by saying, "If you plan on attending every single one of these classes, taking notes, and studying, you will make an A. If you feel like you may miss a class somewhere along the way, you can go to the bookstore an purchase my notes."
-Every person in class headed for the campus bookstore and purchased photocopies of his handwritten notes.
-(And I'm pretty sure that we all made A's."
+I had one graduate assistant, though, who taught a lab class for us, and this guy didn’t have a book yet.
+However, he started the class by saying, “If you plan on attending every single one of these classes, taking notes, and studying, you will make an A. If you feel like you may miss a class somewhere along the way, you can go to the bookstore and purchase my notes.”
+Every person in the class headed for the campus bookstore and purchased photocopies of his handwritten notes.
+(And I’m pretty sure that we all made A’s.)

-When I started the Fearless Presentations ® class, I didn't have a huge amount of operating capital.
-In fact, I wasn't able to create the Home Study Course version of the program for six years.
-At the time, I had to rent out a recording study, record the audio for the entire class, edit the audio, and then send the files out to a company who created thousands of CD sets of the class.
+When I started the Fearless Presentations ® class, I didn’t have a huge amount of operating capital.
+In fact, I wasn’t able to create the Home Study Course version of the program for six years.
+At the time, I had to rent out a recording study, record the audio for the entire class, edit the audio, and then send the files out to a company that created thousands of CD sets of the class.
 It cost me a fortune.
 (By the way, I still have hundreds of these CD sets left if you have some way to play them, lol.)
 However, I was able to capitalize on new technology created by Amazon in 2002.
 I was able to self-publish my book by just uploading a PDF version of the book to their website.
 Within a couple of weeks, I had a self-published, printed book.
 (I also had the PDF version published as a Kindle book, by the way.)

 I made money from the book a number of ways.
 First, since it was listed on Amazon, I got a few purchases through their organic search results.
 I also bought Google pay-per-click ads that sent people to the Amazon page for the book.
 However, the bigger fees were collected from speaking events.
 In some cases, I would speak for a small honorarium, but I’d setup a table at the back of the room where audience members could buy my book (and later audio recordings).
 However, in some cases, at the end of the conversation with the meeting planner who was hiring me to speak, I’d ask if she wanted me to bring one of my books for every audience member.
 For these meetings, if there were 100 audience members, I might only receive $500 for speaking, but 100 books at $10 each would add an extra $1000 to my fee.
 Typically, I’d stay at the back of the room signing autographs for an hour or more after my speech.
 During this time, I always got dozens of people ask me to speak for their groups as well.